 Departs Ashland / Medford / Grants Pass area 9:30 AM / returns by 4:30 PM

 Want to make your tour exclusive?
 Upgrade to the Exclusive Package for a private tour tailored specifically to your groups particular needs/expectations.
 There are many bonus features to the exclusive package:

-EXCLUSIVE PACKAGE UPGRADES: 1) Flexible timing.
-2) Pickup and drop-off from the location of your choosing.
-3) Bonus volcanoes.
+1) Flexible timing.
+2) Pickup and drop-off right from your lodgings or residence 3) Bonus volcanoes.
 We’ll continue our journey back to the Medford/Ashland area using an alternate route on the Volcanic Legacy Scenic Byway through the Klamath Basin Cowboy Country, renown world-wide for its bird and wildlife viewing.